elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 ####Determine the Storage URL

 We need to use the storageURL as provided by Swift if we want to authenticate with the trust based token.
+This is important to note as this is the only root URL we will be able to use in conjuction with token based authentication.

 {% highlight bash %}
 $ swift --os-username=demo --os-tenant-name=demo stat -v